-Lifestyle practices are all the buzz right now.
-Many financial advisors chose to get into the business because they like the freedom associated with running their own business.
+A lifestyle practice is all the buzz right now.
+Many financial advisors chose to get into the business because they like the freedom associated with running their own practice.
 They like helping people secure a worry-free retirement while still being able to attend their own kid’s soccer game on Thursday evening.
 They like being able to support their family with ample revenue and time.

 Allowing someone else to manage your calendar without your guidelines sets you up for a packed calendar with limited time for yourself.
-If you haven’t heard of the BIG ROCK concept from the late Steven Covey, we suggest you watch this video. https://www.youtube.com/watch?v=ZHne8c5qg0g It will quickly put your life and all the things in your life into perspective for you when it comes to calendar management.
+If you haven’t heard of the BIG ROCK concept from the late Steven Covey, we suggest you watch this video.
+It will quickly put your life and all the things in your lifestyle practice into perspective for you when it comes to calendar management.

 Discipline means sticking to it.
 Making the decision to have a lifestyle practice takes courage to say “no” to things that will take away from your lifestyle.
 For example, when you make the decision to work until 7pm every evening to accommodate your clients you may also be making the decision to not be enjoying a family dinner together.
 Every time you say “yes” to something, you’re actually saying “no” to something else too.
 Discipline yourself to set boundaries and priorities and then stick to them.